tulios/nightcrawler_swift/README.md

 _This upload command was not designed to send very large files_.

-It will accept a custom max-age, overriding the configured value through ```NightcrawlerSwift.configure```.
-Example:
+It will accept a custom max-age, overriding the configured value through ```NightcrawlerSwift.configure```, example:

 ```ruby
 upload = NightcrawlerSwift::Upload.new